ynput/ayon-documentation/website/docs/artist_hosts_unreal.md

 Once the render is finished, you can publish the render.
 Click on the AYON icon in Unreal’s main taskbar, and select **Publish**.

+- Click on **AYON → Publish ...** to open the Publisher screen.
+- On the left, you will see all the publish instances that you have created.
+  - They will be automatically reorganised to have an instance for each shot.
+So, for example, if you have created the render instance for the whole episode, here you will have an instance for each shot in the episode.
+- Select the ones that you want to publish, and click on **Publish**.

 ![Unreal OP Tools Publish](assets/unreal_openpype_tools_publish.png)

-On the left, in the list of publish instances, you will find the render instances that you created earlier.
-They will be automatically reorganised to have an instance for each shot.
-So, for example, if you have created the render instance for the whole episode, here you will have an instance for each shot in the episode.

 ![Unreal Publish Render](assets/unreal_publish_render.png)

-Click on the play button in the bottom right, and it will start the publishing process.